nocodenation/liquid-playground/README.md

 Use the username and password displayed by the start script to log in.

-## SFTP Integration
+## File Access

-Liquid Playground includes an SFTP server that can be used to easily upload files for processing with NiFi.
+Liquid Playground includes a direct file mount that can be used to easily access files for processing with NiFi.
 This is particularly useful for testing data ingestion workflows.

-### Using the SFTP Server
+### Using the Files Directory

-From within NiFi, you can configure `GetSFTP` or `FetchSFTP` processors to fetch files using:
+From within NiFi, you can configure `FetchFile` processors to fetch files using:
-- Hostname: sftp
-- Port: 22
-- Username: user
-- Password: password
-- Remote Path: /upload
+- File to Fetch: /files/dummy.pdf

-Any files placed in the local `./sftp_files` directory will be accessible to NiFi through the SFTP connection, making it easy to feed files into your data processing workflows.
+Any files placed in the local `./files` directory will be directly accessible to NiFi through the mounted path at `/files`, making it easy to feed files into your data processing workflows.

 ## Practical Example Guide